kaiwenKevinn/CSCI-3150_assignment3/readme.md

 Each row represents an access request for that address.

-The output of the program involves whether cache hits or not and the replacement status if missed like the followings for the case(If you don't implement the bonus part):
+The output of the program involves whether cache hits or not and the replacement status if missed like the followings for the case.

+(If you don't implement the bonus part):

 ```
 Using LRU replacement strategy：